Program-Dream/Challenge-All-Pairs-Shortest-Paths/README.md

 ## Input format
 ```
+3
 A ----> B
 B --> A
 c --------> B
 B ----> C
 ...
 ```
 where the amount of minus symbols `-` is the weight of the edge between the two vertices.
 The direction of the arrow gives the direction of the edge.
+And the number in the first line is the amount of nodes the graph has.

 ## Output format
 ```